Maja Chwalińska: 2024–25: WTA 125 singles & doubles titles, top 150

-Partnering Katarzyna Kawa, Chwalińska won her first WTA 125 doubles title at the Argentina Open, defeating Laura Pigossi and Mayar Sherif in the final which went to a deciding champions tiebreak.
-The following week she won her maiden WTA 125 singles title at the Florianópolis Open in Brazil, overcoming Ylena In-Albon in the final in straight sets.
-Alongside Laura Pigossi, she also won the doubles title at the same tournament, defeating Nicole Fossa Huergo and Valeriya Strakhova in the final.
-On 9 December, Chwalińska reached a new career-high WTA singles ranking of world No. 128.
+Partnering with Katarzyna Kawa, Chwalińska won her first WTA 125 doubles title at the 2024 Argentina Open defeating Laura Pigossi and Mayar Sherif in the final, which went to a deciding tiebreak.
+The following week, she won her first WTA 125 singles title at the MundoTenis Open in Florianópolis, Brazil overcoming Ylena In-Albon in the final in straight sets.
+Alongside Pigossi, she also won the doubles title, defeating Nicole Fossa Huergo and Valeriya Strakhova in the final.
+Chwalińska reached a new career-high singles ranking of world No. 128 on 9 December 2024.

+At the 2025 Iași Open, Chwalińska defeated Iryna Shymanovich to record her first WTA Tour win since 2024, before losing to sixth seed Jil Teichmann in the second round.

+Chwalińska won her second WTA 125 singles title at the 2025 Montreux Ladies Open, defeating fifth seed Darja Semeņistaja in the final.

+2026: French Open final as a qualifier, top 25

+In February, in Cluj-Napoca, Transylvania, Chwalińska recorded two WTA Tour-level wins over Ana Bogdan and Olga Danilović as a qualifier.

+In April, she won her third WTA 125 singles title at the Oeiras Ladies Open.